|Home||People Finder||Thai Lady|

-I made a lot of friends from all over the world, and a lot of girlfriends from all over Thailand.
+I made a lot of friends from all over the world, and a lot of girlfriends from all over Thailand, who became my favorite mammals with mammaries in the Milky Way galaxy.
 I learned the ropes from my own direct experience as well as from the experiences of many friends and associates.

 1995 started as "my long overdue vacation year".
 My motto was "You're young only once, so make the most of this time!"

 I'm not an overly cautious or paranoid person, nor do I worry too much about my reputation in matters like this, nor do I fear failure.
+I relish venturing far outside the Ivory Tower world, and meeting fellow hominids/primates and tribes and cultures all over.
+I learned a lot about my own culture and myself in comparison, too.
 It's better to have ventured out and learned some things than to have never given it a go.
-I generally don't care too much what other people think about me, as my ego isn't fragile and I live my own life.
-Neither do I buy others' dramatically overblown fears.
+I generally don't care too much what other people think about me, as my ego isn't fragile and I live my own life in this universe.
+Nor do I buy others' dramatically overblown fears, or obsessions with their feelings/instincts.
 Fear is a strong instinct, bad news travels much further than good news (and often not both sides to the story), and people can blow things out of proportion.
 I choose to live my life to its fullest with reasonable risks and managed caution.

 (I am absolutely sure that there are envious people out there who will make snide remarks about some of my adventures.
 I feel sorry for them at the moment, then move further forward myself.)

-The only significant thing which has changed is that internet has unfolded into the mainstream so that we now have internet dating cases, a new medium and process which I and my PI staff have become intimately familiar with rather vicariously as private investigators.
-(Also, my cameras and other digital equipment have evolved over time.)
+The only significant thing which has changed is that internet has unfolded into the mainstream so that we now have internet dating cases, social media systems, and various internet tools.
+This is a new medium and process which I and my PI staff have become intimately familiar with, rather vicariously as private investigators.
+Also, my cameras and other digital equipment have evolved over time.
 With my professional I.T. skills, I have kept up with the evolving nature of internet relationships, too.
 Overall, however, relationships are still the same.
 The human species hasn't changed in Thailand or anywhere else, and cultures and subcultures have changed only marginally.